JKX-yy/ITN-/README.md

 # Installation
-Eureka requires Python ≥ 3.8.
+ITN requires Python ≥ 3.8.
 We have tested on Ubuntu 20.04

 1.clone
 ```